 If you're hungry and short of time in the nation's capital, food trucks are at the ready with a variety of quick and inexpensive dining options that include barbecue, Mexican food, pizza, empanadas, crab, lobster, and Asian fusion.
 Most of these trucks frequent the downtown area and are most popular during lunch hours.

 If you're in the mood for the quintessential comfort food, macaroni and cheese, CapMac is for you.
 This food truck serves a variety of types of mac and cheese, salads, sandwiches, and desserts.
 The menu changes seasonally.

 The roaming restaurant serves barbecue platters, sandwiches, beans, slaw, potato salad, bacon mashed potatoes, and vegetarian chili.
-Find this truck and fulfill that yen for barbecue.
+Find this truck and fulfill that craving for barbecue.
 Many items on the menu are available by the pound to take home or back to the office, and catering is also available.